 |3.||#Antoniou, G. P., G. Lyberatos, E. I. Kanetaki, A. Kaiafa, K. Voudouris and A. N. Angelakis, History of urban wastewater and stormwater sanitation technologies in Hellas, Evolution of Sanitation and Wastewater Technologies through the Centuries, ed. by A.N.
 Angelakis and J.B.
 Rose, 99-146, IWA Publishing, London, 2014.|

-Tagged under: Ancient technology
+Tagged under: Ancient science and technology